Homebrew (video games): 3DS

+In December 2020, an exploit was released that used an oversight in DSiWare, which can run custom code from the DSiWare menu in the 3DS settings app to install the 3DS hacks.
+As of May 2023, many software-based exploits for the system have been patched out in the 11.17.0-50 system update, however some exploits like the aforementioned MSET9 for all 3DS models, super-skaterhax for New 3DS models, and ntrboot as a fallback for the two aforementioned exploits, are still available.

 PlayStation 4

 In 2015, an exploit for the PlayStation 4 was released for firmware 1.76 and below which grants kernel access.
 The userland exploit was WebKit via the PS4 Web Browser.
 This opened the door for unsigned code on the system and a homebrew community began to emerge.

 Over time, further exploits have been found that grant kernel level modifications to the system.
-The firmware versions for these are 4.05, 4.74, 5.05/5.07, 6.72, 7.02, 7.55, and 9.00.
-All of these use the PS4 Web Browser as the entry point.
+The firmware versions for these are 4.05, 4.74, 5.05/5.07, 6.72, 7.02, 7.55, 9.00 and up to 11.00 using the PPPwn exploit developed by TheFlow.
+Most of these use the PS4 Web Browser as the entry point, but the PPPwn exploit uses a vulnerability found in the PlayStation 4 network settings and a computer to send payloads.

 Homebrew on the PS4 includes being able to boot the PS4 into a Linux distribution, although this is not permanent and the console will revert to Orbis OS on reboot.
 Some payloads can patch games on the fly, such as 60 FPS for games that were never given official patches, character mods, and removal of intros and cutscenes.
 These patches can even work on physical retail discs inserted into the console; they are done at runtime in RAM and such leave the physical disc data intact.